Where to Stay in Istanbul First Time: Best Areas

 The Independence Monument in a circle at the south end was erected in 1928, honoring Kemal Ataturk.
 Gezi Park to the north was built on the site of former barracks and is a popular meeting place for locals, as well as the starting point or destination of demonstrations and political protests.

 There are many restaurants, bars, clubs, pubs, shops hotels around the square and the nearby Istiklal Street.
 The Taksim Square also hosts popular events such as New Year’s Eve, parades or concerts.
-You can explore the area by taking a ride on the red nostalgic tram, which was first installed in the 19th century.

 Other places of interest are Madame Tussauds Wax Museum, St. Anthony of Padua Church, and Pera Museum.